IanVinkHub/Node.js-simple-webserver/README.md

 Launch options:

     -port [Port number]
 --Changes the port it will use

     -path [Path]
 --Changes the path where the files to serve are located

     -rpath [Path]
 --Changes the path where the files to server are located relatively to where it is launched

+    -dirlist [true/false]
+--Shows a list of all files in directory if no startpage found.

+    -startpage [Number] [Path]*Number
+--Searches for a page to look for in order if it is in a directory.
+The number is the amount of paths you want to look for.

+# Example:
+    -startpage 4 index.html index.htm main.hmtl main.htm